gonmf/dakilang/README.md

 fib(N > 2, Res) :- sub(N, 1, N1), sub(N, 2, N2), fib(N1, X1), fib(N2, X2), add(X1, X2, Res).
 ```

 The clause condition `fib(N > 2, Res)` restricts matching N to values greater than 2.
-The only other operators are `<` (lower than) and `/` (different than). _Equal to_ semanthics are already the default matching strategy used.
+The only other operators are `<` (lower than) and `/` (different than). _Equal to_ semantics are already the default matching strategy used.

-Clause conditionals are exclusively numeric, with the constant value for the comparison always on the right side - `func(0 < X) :- ...` is not valid.
-String literals are coerced silently.
+Clause conditions are exclusively numeric, must have a constant comparison value (`func(X < B, ...` is invalid) and the constant value for the comparison always on the right side (`func(0 < X, ...` is also invalid).
+Variables bounded by clause conditions are never unified with string literals.

 ## Manual